aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 ### Deployment Instructions

-**TO DO: change link to Live IG when going live** Please refer to [Full Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/cao-aba-0523/storage/cost-analysis-and-optimization-with-amazon-bedrock-agents.html) for detailed instructions for all deployment options.
+**TO DO: change link to Live IG when going live** Please refer to [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/cao-aba-0523/storage/cost-analysis-and-optimization-with-amazon-bedrock-agents.html) for detailed instructions for guidance deployment options.

 <!--
 ## Deploy guidance resources using AWS CloudFormation